zzz0906/LeetCode/2020_September/Readme.md

 ## Largest Number

 Solution is in 179; we can just consider it as string and use concat and compare who need in the first

+## Teemo Attacking

+Interesting!
+Just simulate?
+It seems easy.

+ascending time series? means no equal value?

+OR just iterate over the vector? and then record the last poison value?

+YES AC! but we need to know that the time start from 0;